 4. What alternatives are there besides driving to work?
 Everyone is encouraged to take the bus, walk, or bike to work.
 The U-PASS saves money if you will be riding the bus frequently.

-- U-PASS: The U-PASS provides full fare coverage and unlimited rides on Metro, Community Transit, Kitsap Transit, Pierce Transit, Everett Transit, Sound Transit buses, Light Rail, and Sounder trains.
-The cost is $20.00/pay check.
-You can purchase a U-PASS at either UW Commuter Services office.
+- U-PASS: The U-PASS provides full fare coverage and unlimited rides on Metro, Community Transit, Kitsap Transit, Pierce Transit, Everett Transit, Sound Transit buses, Light Rail, and Sounder trains, King County Water Taxi and Seattle Streetcar.
+The cost is $132.00 per quarter or $22.00 per pay period.
+You can purchase a U-PASS at either UW Commuter Services office or online at www.uwcommute.com/upass.
 A Husky Card/UW ID is required.

 - Biking to the UW Campus: Bike racks are located all over campus.
 There are close to 600 secure rental bicycle lockers on campus, though most have waiting lists.
 There is a $140.00 annual fee and an $85.00 refundable key deposit for bike locker use.
 You may apply for a bike locker by submitting a Bike Availability/Waiting List form.